-All the executive officers of the Bank have held their present positions or other management positions at the Bank or its subsidiaries during the last five years, with the exception of Mr. Michel C. Lauzon who, prior to January 2009, was a corporate director; Mr. Gilles Godbout who, prior to April 2012, was General Manager, Information Technology of Hydro-Québec and, prior to January 2008, Vice-President, Financial Sector of the Greater Montreal Area of CGI; and Mr. Stéphane Therrien who, prior to September 2011, was Senior Vice-President and Chief Commercial Officer of GE Capital Canada.
+All the executive officers of the Bank have held their present positions or other management positions at the Bank or its subsidiaries during the last five years, with the exception of Mr. Michel C. Lauzon who, prior to January 2009, was a corporate director, Mr. Gilles Godbout who, prior to April 2012, was General Manager, Information Technology at Hydro-Québec, and Mr. Stéphane Therrien who, prior to September 2011, was Senior Vice-President and Chief Commercial Officer of GE Capital Canada.